ShreyaMahajan1/ShreyaMahajan1/README.md

 - 👋 Hi, I’m @ShreyaMahajan1
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning WEB DEVELOPMENT
-- 💞️ I’m looking to collaborate on c++
+- 💞️ I’m looking to collaborate on HTML CSS BOOTSTRAP REACT
 - 📫 How to reach me mail at mahajanshreya792@gmail.com

 <!---